Projection Designer and Director of Photography

 Wigs & Make Up Design by Y. Sharon Peng

-VFX Artist Sam Clevenger
+Lead VFX Artist Sam Clevenger

 Père approaches the La Bête's castle.
 Photo by Richard Gelfand.